Troubleshooting Ops Manager for VMware vSphere

 Confirm that the network settings are correct by checking that the ADDRESS, NETMASK, GATEWAY, and DNS-NAMESERVERS entries are correct in

-If any of the settings are wrong, run
+If any of the settings are incorrect, run

 In vSphere, navigate to the Summary tab for the VM and confirm that the network name is correct.

-If the network name is wrong, right click on the VM, select Edit Settings > Network adapter 1, and select the correct network.
+If the network name is incorrect, right click on the VM, select Edit Settings > Network adapter 1, and select the correct network.

 Reboot the installation VM.